Standardized test: United States

-The need for the federal government to make meaningful comparisons across a highly de-centralized (locally controlled) public education system has encouraged the use of large-scale standardized testing.
+The need for the federal government to make meaningful comparisons across a highly de-centralized (locally controlled) public education system encouraged the use of large-scale standardized testing.
 The Elementary and Secondary Education Act of 1965 required some standardized testing in public schools.
 The No Child Left Behind Act of 2001 further tied some types of public school funding to the results of standardized testing.

-The goal of No Child Left Behind was to improve the education system in the United States by holding schools and teachers accountable for student achievement, including the educational achievement gap between minority and non-minority children in public schools.
-An additional factor in the United States education system is the socioeconomic background of the students being tested.
-According to the National Center for Children in Poverty, 41 percent of children under the age of 18 come from lower-income families.
-These students require specialized attention to perform well in school and on the standardized tests.

 Under these federal laws, the school curriculum was still set by each state, but the federal government required states to assess how well schools and teachers were teaching the state-chosen material with standardized tests.
-Students' results on large-scale standardized tests were used to allocate funds and other resources to schools, and to close poorly performing schools.
+The results of large-scale standardized tests were used to allocate funds and other resources to schools, and to close poorly performing schools.
 The Every Student Succeeds Act replaced the NCLB at the end of 2015.
-By that point, these large-scale standardized tests had become controversial in the United States because they were high-stakes tests for the school systems and teachers.
+By that point, these large-scale standardized tests had become controversial in the United States not necessarily because all the students were taking the same tests and being scored the same way, but because they had become high-stakes tests for the school systems and teachers.

-While in recent years, many universities and colleges have abandoned the requirement of standardized test scores by applicants.
+In recent years, many US universities and colleges have abandoned the requirement of standardized test scores by applicants.